navikt/kafka-sandbox/README.md

 This causes a sudden death of the consumer process and it will take a short while until Kafka notices that the consumer is gone.
 Watch the broker log and what eventually happens with the currently idle consumer.
+(Note that it may take up to a minute before Kafka decides to hand the partition over to the idle, but live consumer.)

 ## The Spring Boot application                       <a name="spring-boot"/>

-The Spring Boot application is in Maven module `clients-spring/`.
+The Spring Boot application is implemented in Maven module `clients-spring/`.

 *The application requires that you have a local Kafka broker up and running on `localhost:9092`, see [relevant section](#local-kafka).*

 ### Running                                          <a name="spring-running"/>

-    mvn install              # in top project directory to ensure module 'messages' is installed cd clients-spring
+From the top level directory:

+    mvn install
-    java -jar target/clients-spring-*-exec.jar
+    java -jar clients-spring/target/clients-spring-*.jar

-.. or use the convenience script `boot-app` from project top level directory, which is used in all examples:
+.. or use the convenience script `boot-app`, which is used in all examples:

     chmod +x boot-app
     ./boot-app